DrosophilaGenomeEvolution/TrEMOLO/docs/decisions/0010-te-genome-resident-annotation.md

   catalogue, so the permissive model adds evidence without dropping the old strict regions;
 - 1,818 are `partial` and 4,042 are `degraded_relic`;
-- 1,335 components retain more than one family match;
+- 1,335 components retain more than one match, including 1,016 with more than one distinct TE label;
 - 7,301 geometric relations are explicitly provisional.

 These counts are a regression fixture, not evidence that the default thresholds